 \section{Related Work}

-Surface reconstruction is a fundamental research problem in computer vision and graphics.
-Numerous reconstruction algorithms have been proposed~\cite{berger2017survey, Reconstructionsurvey} in the last three decades.
+Surface reconstruction is a fundamental research topic in computer graphics and computer vision.
+Numerous reconstruction algorithms~\cite{huang2022survey} have been proposed in the last three decades.
 In this section, we briefly review the implicit surface reconstruction methods, including traditional and learning-based methods.